jamisonvalentine/CSC490-Capstone-Project/README.md

 Future Considerations:
 - Create a common application to be used at any of the community colleges (apply as visiting student)
+- Provide ability for users to check available seats in-app

 ## Project Proposal